Meet Our Governors

 Chair of Governors/Safeguarding Governor

-I am a mum to two boys at Orchard Vale, Ezra in Nursery and Ernest in Year 3.
-I am a Clinical Psychologist and have worked for the NHS for 18 years.
+I have three children, my eldest, Ernest started in year one and is now at secondary school whilst my two youngest, Ezra and Gwendoline attend Orchard Vale.
+I am a Clinical Psychologist and have worked in the NHS for over 20 years.
 I have a passion for teaching and learning and throughout my educational and working life I have represented the views of others.

-My boys enjoy the variety of activities on offer at school and particularly the library facilities.
-I have been very impressed by the creativity that the staff at Orchard Vale employ in their teaching methods and how this inspires the children, shown in the exciting and colourful classroom displays which help us as parents to understand at a glance what the children are working on.
-Staff demonstrate great care towards the pupils and are welcoming towards parents.
-The enthusiasm of the staff is reflected in many ways, the most recent and memorable being their full involvement in the Christmas time entertainment and their commitment to ensure that the children are involved in all aspects of the productions.
+I have been impressed by the creativity that the staff at Orchard Vale employ in their teaching methods and how this inspires the children, shown in the exciting and colourful classroom displays.
+The staff demonstrate genuine care towards the pupils and are welcoming towards parents.
+The enthusiasm of the staff is reflected in many ways, from meeting the challenges of covid to organising Christmas time entertainment; they are fully committed in these endeavours and ensuring that the children are valued and involved in all aspects.

 I am committed to ensuring that the school continues to support the pupils to reach high standards and to build on this.
-Well-being is as important as educational attainment and I would encourage this by ensuring the pupils and staff feel part of the school and wider community.
+I have always felt that well-being is as important as educational attainment in educational settings and I am pleased to see mental health initiatives have been introduced, including involving local services.
+The pupils and staff should feel part of the school and wider community.

-My professional work shares many parallels with school governance, such as developing procedures to meet standards, engaging with change and providing high-quality services with limited resources or finances, which is particularly relevant given the funding challenges announced recently.
+My professional work shares many parallels with school governance, such as developing procedures to meet standards, engaging with change and providing high-quality services with limited resources or finances, which is particularly relevant given ongoing funding challenges.
 These require many skills, including the ability to understand different perspectives and to be flexible in problem solving.

 Mrs Samantha Clarke